 (If you think that I am giving you too much information, or that such a pivotal event should not happen so early in the book, you greatly underestimate the storytelling abilities of this author!
 Edgar’s and Florence’s stories are far from over.)

 This is the meal, of course, that I must recreate to honor the book.
 Since my culinary vocabulary needs so much work, I had to look up exactly what kind of pasta farfalle is (bowtie).
 Because I’m still figuring out my wonderful Instant Pot, I decided to try a meatball recipe for a pressure cooker.
 I used this one: Pressure Cooker Meatballs in Easy Tomato Sauce by Pressure Cook Recipes.
 THEY HAVE BACON IN THEM!
-(Recipe notes: I omitted the fennel because I don’t like licorice.
+(Recipe notes: I omitted the fennel because I don’t like the taste of licorice.
 Chop the uncooked bacon finely because it won’t be crispy in the meatballs.
 It will blend with the hamburger to create a tender, smoky meatball.)

 There you have it!
 I hope you liked the review of this book, because YOU MIGHT WIN A COPY!
 But, time is almost out.
 The contest ends tomorrow (6/16/17) at noon, and I will be announcing the winner shortly after that via Facebook video.
 If you haven’t entered yet, or increased your chances of winning by sharing with your friends, click below.